nosmokingbandit/watcher/README.md

 Watcher is a work in progress and plans to add more features in the future, but we will always prioritize speed and stability over features.

-Watcher may change frequently, so we strongly suggest you subscribe to the subreddit [/r/watcher](https://www.reddit.com/r/watcher/) to stay informed of any events that require user interaction.
+Watcher may change frequently, so we strongly suggest you subscribe to the subreddit [/r/watcher](https://www.reddit.com/r/watcher/) to stay informed of any announcements, feature discussion, or events that require user interaction.

+Refer to the [wiki](https://github.com/nosmokingbandit/watcher/wiki) for more information about post-processing, start scripts, and other features.

 ## Installation